sebcmenu/JsHeatzy/README.md

 When you are happy with the result, just use the *Save* button (red in the top right corner of the screen, left of the filter dropdown).
 It will send your modifications to the Heatzy Cloud).

 The code has a minimum level of comments, which should be enough to grab the global architecture of the application.

+The code can be used free of charge for any purpose (including comercial ones).